Sinnefa/WelfordAlgorithm_R_Package/README.md

 # Description
 Welford Algorithm for Incremental Mean, Variance e Standard Deviation.

-It handles a stream of numbers and computs descriptive values without a prior knowledge of how many values you have.
+It handles a stream of numbers and computes descriptive values without a prior knowledge of how many values you have.
 It basically computers values coming from a stream of numbers.

 # How to Install